 Traumatic brain injury usually results from a violent blow or jolt to the head or body.
-An object penetrating the skull, such as a bullet or shattered piece of skull, also can cause traumatic brain injury.
+An object that penetrates brain tissue, such as a bullet or shattered piece of skull, also can cause traumatic brain injury.

-Mild traumatic brain injury may cause temporary dysfunction of brain cells.
-More serious traumatic brain injury can result in bruising, torn tissues, bleeding and other physical damage to the brain that can result in long-term complications or death.
+Mild traumatic brain injury may affect your brain cells temporarily.
+More-serious traumatic brain injury can result in bruising, torn tissues, bleeding and other physical damage to the brain.
+These injuries can result in long-term complications or death.

 Traumatic brain injury can have wide-ranging physical and psychological effects.
 Some signs or symptoms may appear immediately after the traumatic event, while others may appear days or weeks later.